 Discover Pet Microchipping at Oakbrook Animal Hospital

 A pet microchip is a small device that is implanted just under the skin for the purpose of identifying a pet and its owner information when it is lost.
-Each chip comes with a unique number that is used to identify the pet if and when it scanned.
-It operates on a radio frequency that can be scanned with the corresponding wands that vet's offices and some animal control shelters have.
+Each chip comes with a unique number that is used to identify your pet if and when it is scanned.
+It operates on a radio frequency that can be scanned with the corresponding wands that vet's offices and most animal control shelters have.

 What are the Benefits of Microchipping Pets?